 The changes from the new Competition Law establish that the regulating agency (the Commission) must approve mergers that do not have the following object or effects:

 - acquire or increase the substantial power in an important way that will have the effect to limit or decrease competition; or

 - facilitate the coordination (expressly or tacitly) between competitors or the free participation with respect to equal, similar or substantially related goods and services.

 If it is determined that the merger has one of the previously described objects or effects, the Commission shall consider the following issues prior to approving it:

 - if the merger is necessary to obtain economies of scale or develop efficiencies, like those described in the law, which benefits are greater than the anticompetitive effects;

-- if the merger is necessary to avoid the withdrawal from the market of productive assets from one the economic agents that participates in the merger, like would be the case of an unsustainable financial situation;
+- if the merger is necessary to avoid the withdrawal from the market of productive assets from one of the economic agents that participates in the merger, as would be the case of an unsustainable financial situation;

 - if the anticompetitive effects may be attended by conditions imposed by the Commission; or

-- if there is a pretention of any other circumstance that the Commission considers protects the interests of the national consumers.
+- if there is a hint of any other circumstance that the Commission considers protects the interests of national consumers.